alwell/Presentations/PITCHME.md

-# Research Communities session Monday 6th November
+## Research Communities session 6/11/17

 - What is your question?
 - How is the Enquiry/intervention both an “action” and “research” at the same time?